MohanapriyaKannan/she-can-foundation/README.md

 🌸 She Can Foundation

-A responsive full stack website created for the **She Can Foundation Internship Selection Task**.

 This project is designed to support and empower women through education, mentorship, and opportunities.
 The website includes a modern user interface, contact form, backend integration, and MongoDB database connectivity.